Business and Workplaces

 Activities allowed: All real estate brokers, firms, independent contractors and industry partners.

 Activities allowed: All religious and faith-based organizations may operate services including worship services; religious study classes; religious ceremonies; religious holiday celebrations, weddings, and funerals.
-Remote or outdoor services are recommended in Phase 2.
+Remote or outdoor services are recommended.

 Limitations: Housing managers, staff and residents can practice and encourage social distancing, wear face coverings, manage and limit use of common areas, frequently clean high-touch areas, limit visitors, and more to protect themselves and their residential community.